Shaoshuai2019/shaoshuai.github.io/_pages/about.md

   - /about.html
 ---

-Shaoshuai Chu
+Academic Experience
 ======
-Research Scholar    Department of Mathematics and Shenzhen International Center for Mathematics
+2023--- Present \t Research Scholar    Department of Mathematics and Shenzhen International Center for Mathematics

 Academic Experience
 ======